UH-OneRide/uh-oneride.github.io/index.md

 * [Contributors](#contributors)

 ## GOALS
-* To let UH community know that great impact of carpooling and motivate them using the website
+* To let the UH community know that great impact of carpooling and motivate them using the website
 * To drive more traffic to the website
 * To increase sign-in users
 * To keep an up-to-date “Offer a Ride” list